sei-entropy/lab-w04d05-axios-lab/README.md

 ## API Exploration

 Take 25 minutes to explore the documentation for an API.
 In particular, think about what you see in the URL and the API response itself.
+This website has a lot of public API's [public-apis](https://github.com/public-apis/public-apis)

 | API | Sample URL |
 |-----|------------|